Skarsnik/Button-Mash/Readme.md

 Button Mash is an Input Display written mainly to display SNES controller input.

-It currently support SNES Classic hacked with Hakchi2 CE and Arduino based solution for real hardware (using Nintendo Spy firmware)
+It currently support SNES Classic hacked with Hakchi2 CE, Arduino based solution for real hardware (using Nintendo Spy firmware), Usb2Snes and regular controllers.

 # Skins